EmmaKola/Nova-Med-Solutions/README.md

       <ul>
         <li>The top portfolio is commercially healthy because revenue is distributed across multiple strong products.</li>
         <li>This gives Nova Med Solutions flexibility: the business can defend several high-value products rather than relying on one flagship medication.</li>
-        <li>The next step is to compare these revenue leaders against margin and volume to avoid over-prioritizing products that sell well but convert profit less efficiently.</li>
       </ul>
     </td>
   </tr>